pytask-dev/pytask/docs/source/tutorials/capturing_output.md

 # Capturing output

 What is capturing?
-Some of your tasks may use {func}`print` statements, have progress bars, require user input, or the libraries you are using show information during execution.
+Some of your tasks may use `print` statements, have progress bars, require user input, or the libraries you are using show information during execution.

 Since the output would pollute the terminal and the information shown by pytask, it captures all the output during execution and attaches it to the report of this task by